projectsesame/sesame/site/content/docs/v1.0.0/ingressroute.md

 ## Status Reporting

 There are many misconfigurations that could cause an IngressRoute or delegation to be invalid.
-To aid users in resolving these issues, Contour updates a `status` field in all IngressRoute objects.
+To aid users in resolving these issues, Sesame updates a `status` field in all IngressRoute objects.
-In the current specification, invalid IngressRoutes are ignored by Contour and will not be used in the ingress routing configuration.
+In the current specification, invalid IngressRoutes are ignored by Sesame and will not be used in the ingress routing configuration.

 If an IngressRoute object is valid, it will have a status property that looks like this: